ducksouplab/deploy-ducksoup/tutorial/server-configuration.md

 **Note**: This tutorial is a living document based on real deployment scenarios.
 It covers setting up a new server to securely run DuckSoup and oTree-based experiments via Docker Compose and Nginx.
 If you follow this tutorial and find anything that can be improved, please let us know.

+In this tutorial we will be setting up a server to run DuckSoup and the realted applications.
+To do this, we will use Docker, a containarisation application, designed to help developers build, share, and run "container" applications.
+This will enable you to run mutliparticipant social interaction experiments online with participants all over the world.

+We will be running these docker containers in the new server :
+- Mastok : This application handles mutliparticipant orechestration.
+It is great to manage otree experiments at scale, create and monitor dozens of data collection sessions in paralell.
+- DuckSoup : A videonconference experimental platform which enables users to transform videoconference participant's voice and face in real time with Gstreamer algorithms.
+- An Otree server : Otree is an incredible python package built to perform multiparticipant psychological experiments online.
+Coupled with DuckSoup, otree enables to perform social interaction experiments with several participants in parallel and in real time.
+- Grafana : A service to monitor server usage, usefull when performing experiments with large amounts of participants.

-If you want to learn how to use DuckSoup, configure it, or code new experiments, please refer to the [Experiment template tutorials](https://github.com/ducksouplab/experiment_templates/tree/main/tutorial).
+If you want to learn how to code new experiments, please refer to the [Experiment template tutorials](https://github.com/ducksouplab/experiment_templates/tree/main/tutorial).

 In this guide, you will learn how to:
-- Set up a Debian-based server with the necessary software.
+- Set up a Debian-based server with the necessary software to run DuckSoup.
-- Configure Nginx as a reverse proxy with SSL certificates.
+- Configure Nginx as a reverse proxy with SSL certificates so that your website is visible all over the world.
 - Use a helper script called `appctl` to manage Docker images.
-- Set up the application folders, user permissions, and environment variables.
+- Set up the application folders, user permissions, and environment variables for DuckSoup to work properly.
 - Troubleshoot common Nginx, Docker, and permission issues.

 ---